JoinCODED/WS-React-M6-Mobx-Complex-Data/02_Bakeries/02_Bakery_Detail.md

 );
 ```

 Amazing!
 Look at that!
-We even have a search bar and an add button.
+We even have a search bar and an add button!